eduwallet/oauth2-server/README.md

 }
 ```

-**Note**: Trust anchor names in the `attestation_config.trust_anchors` array are automatically resolved to their file paths during registration.
-The uploaded trust anchor "hsm-ca" becomes "/tmp/trust-anchors/hsm-ca.pem" in the stored configuration.
+**Note**: The `client_credentials` grant type and privileged client (`server-owned-client`) are automatically added to attestation-enabled clients for token introspection capabilities.

 ### Complete Attestation Setup Workflow